spaceoden/mpv-recs/README.md

 If you have low specs (i.e. a single-board computer or old laptop), set `profile=fast`.
 If you have high specs, set `profile=high-quality`.
 If you have mid specs, set neither.[^profile][^profile2]

 If you want HDR output, set `vo=dmabuf-wayland`.
-Otherwise, set `vo=gpu-next`. gpu-next is the in dev update of the default driver: it's higher quality and faster; it may contain bugs, but I haven't noticed any.[^vo][^gpunext]
+Otherwise, set `vo=gpu-next`. gpu-next is the in-dev update of the default driver: it's higher quality and faster; it may contain bugs, but I haven't noticed any.[^vo][^gpunext]

 If you want VRR support, set `drm-vrr-enabled=auto`.[^vrr]